A Linearly Convergent Douglas-Rachford Splitting Solver for Markovian Information-Theoretic Optimization Problems: Applications

-we decompose the PF problem into a combination of a convex function $-\beta H(Z|Y)$ w.r.t. $p_{z|y}$ and $(\beta-1)H(Z)$ w.r.t. $p_z$.
-The latter sub-objective function is strongly convex if $0<\beta <1$.
-However, we empirically find that solutions for PF converge to non-trivial solutions only when $\beta>1$.
-Hence, $(\beta-1)H(Z)$ is a concave function w.r.t. $p_z$.
-Observe from Lemma \ref{lemma:new_g_weakcvx} that the positive (conditional) entropy function is weakly convex if it is smooth, we therefore obtain the following augmented Lagrangian for the PF problem:
+Our general framework includes the PF problem as a special case as well.
+We can decompose the PF problem into a convex $-\beta H(Z|Y)$ w.r.t. $p_{z|y}$, $(\beta-1)H(Z)$ w.r.t. $p_z$ and $H(Z|X)$ w.r.t. $p_{z|x}$.
+Using Lemma \ref{lemma:new_g_weakcvx} $(\beta-1) H(Z)$ can be shown to be weakly convex under some mild smoothness conditions.
+The decomposition allow us to have the following augmented Lagrangian for the PF problem: